mkdoc/mkapi/README.md

 [<img src="http://img.shields.io/npm/v/mdapi.svg?v=2" alt="npm version">](https://npmjs.org/package/mdapi)
 [<img src="https://coveralls.io/repos/tmpfs/mdapi/badge.svg?branch=master&service=github&v=2" alt="Coverage Status">](https://coveralls.io/github/tmpfs/mdapi?branch=master).

-Effective and fast API comments to commonmark compliant markdown.
+Effective and fast API comments to commonmark compliant markdown for any language.

 Designed for small to medium sized libraries, for large projects use one of the many other documentation tools.
-Uses `javascript` for fenced code blocks by default but you could conceivably use this tool with any language.
+Uses `javascript` for fenced code blocks by default but you can [configure](#conf) this library for any language.

 See [EXAMPLE.md](https://github.com/tmpfs/mdapi/blob/master/EXAMPLE.md) or the [api](#api) for example output.